-Forward Looking Infrared is similar to the IR sensor (1.6) however, it is installed in a gimble that provides the opportunity to turn around horizontally and has a tilt and pitch function.
-In the gimble one finds the gyro stabilized multi sensor imager.
+Forward Looking Infrared is similar to the IR sensor (1.6) however, it is installed in a gimbal that provides the opportunity to turn around horizontally and has a tilt and pitch function.
+In the gimbal one finds the gyro stabilized multi sensor imager.
 Medium-wave Infrared and optional sensors such as High-Definition TV, High-definition Low-light; HD Zoom sensor and Laser Rangefinder.

 Most modern systems have the capability to lock on a target.
-The functionality with regard "detailed detection of oil" is like the scanner.
+The functionality with regard "detailed detection of oil" is like the scanner, and modern systems are also able to transfer IR/EO directly into a 2D map, were any objects of interest, for example IR hot will be represented in true size and orientation in the map.
 The IR uses the same spectrum, although the latest generation of EO/IR turret mostly uses spectrum 3 to 5 microns, instead of 8 to 12 microns.

-Another advantage of the FLIR is that it can be combined with a video-camera or LLTV in the same gimble.
+Another advantage of the FLIR is that it can be combined with a video-camera or LLTV in the same gimbal.